dward2/BME547/Lectures/name_server_project.md

 data to a server at `http://vcm-6764.vm.duke.edu:5000`.
 And, use a POST to the same server ti get the results of adding two numbers.

+__Note__: If the server does not repond to your requests, it may be turned off.
+Pleaes contact Dr. Ward to have it turned on.

 For syntax help, see [this Jupyter Notebook](/Resources/WebServices/requests.ipynb).

 The server has the following endpoints: